Image 1 of 6

 This example is especially persuasive because the construction details match what serious buyers look for.
 The plating is held in place by hand-driven iron/steel fasteners that are magnetic and naturally rusted—exactly the honest oxidation you expect on an older working object.
 The crown element is a non-magnetic white metal, consistent with period mixed-metal construction and the practical resourcefulness of West African workshops.
 Inside, the story continues: the interior is deeply oxidized with clear hand-tool markings, and the rim shows heavier darkening at the contact points—wear patterns consistent with a mask that was actually handled and worn.

-And then there’s the character: a strand of cowrie shells lines the crest like a protective crown, while an old indigo textile drapes the back—an evocative remnant of performance life.
+A strand of cowrie shells lines the crest like a protective crown, while an old indigo textile drapes the back—an evocative remnant of performance life.
 Indigo cloth carries deep cultural weight across West Africa; it is not just fabric, it is history—dyed, worn, repaired, and used.
 Here it reads as functional and authentic, not staged: frayed edges, natural drape, and the right kind of age.

 Visually, the mask is a masterclass in restraint.
 Narrow slit eyes, a firm nose ridge, and a closed mouth create an expression that feels composed rather than theatrical—authority without shouting.
 It’s the kind of object that photographs beautifully, displays elegantly, and still feels like it has a purpose.

 This is a convincing, field-made Marka / Dafing metal-clad mask with the right materials, the right wear, and the right details.
 For anyone new to African art, it’s an instant education in what authenticity looks like.
-For seasoned collectors, it’s a tight, character-rich object—small enough to live anywhere, strong enough to anchor a room.

 Condition: Overall stable and well-preserved for its type.
 Age-appropriate wear and oxidation across the metal surface; naturally oxidized, magnetic fasteners; non-magnetic white-metal crown element; cowrie strand and old indigo textile retained.
 Interior shows deep oxidation, hand-tool marks, and concentrated rim wear consistent with long use.
 Custom stand is included.

-Dimensions: (Height x Width x Depth) Overall with stand 15.5 × 6 × 8.5 inches; Mask only 9.5 × 6 × 4.5 inches.
+Dimensions: Overall with stand 15.5 × 6 × 8.5 inches; Mask only 9.5 × 6 × 4.5 inches (H x W x D)